Sharp Compet 31 (CS-31A) Desktop Calculator

 Image Courtesy Takaharu Yoshida

-The Compet 31 (Model CS-31A), introduced in October of 1966 and available for sale in Japan in February of 1967, is a remake of the earlier Compet 30 Model CS-30B utilizing a small number of integrated circuits to replace discrete transistorized memory register of the Compet 30.
+The Compet 31 (Model CS-31A), introduced in October of 1966 and available for sale in Japan in February of 1967, is a remake of the earlier CS-30B model of the Sharp Compet 30 utilizing a small number of integrated circuits to replace discrete transistorized memory register of the Compet 30.
 The Compet 31 marks the first use of integrated circuits in a Japanese-made electronic calculator.
 From all available information(of which there is not a lot), the Compet 31 is functionally identical to the Compet 30 Model CS-30B.
 Sharp claims that the Compet 31 (Model CS-31A) is the company's first electronic calculator to utilize integrated circuit technology.